 \subsubsection{Calculation of The Gini and Kolkata Index}

-We have listed tagged numbers representing a batter and runs scored by then in each innings of every match for a particular season of IPL.
+We have listed tagged numbers representing a batter and runs scored by them in each innings of every match for a particular season of IPL.
 Lorenz plot representing income inequality for each IPL session was plotted as follows:

-\begin{itemize} \item Sort the list according to run made by batters/innings in increasing order.
-Here batter with lowest runs will be first in the list and batters with lowest runs will be last. \item Prepare a table of cumulative sum or running total from the above list.
+\begin{itemize} \item Sort the list according to runs made by batters/innings in increasing order.
+Here batter with lowest runs will be first in the list and batters with highest runs will be last. \item Prepare a table of cumulative sum or running total from the above list.
 Cumulative sum is a sequence of partial sums of a given list of numbers, where each element in the new list is the sum of all preceding elements up to that position. \item Normalize the cumulative sum to 1.
 Here we shall calculate the Gini index in the scale from 0 to 1.
 If someone wants to calculate the Gini index in 0 to 100 scale, then the normalized sum should be 100.
-Here each entry in this normalized list are respective data points fro the y-axis of the Lorenz plot.
-In the same way, if there are $N$ number of tagged numbers (representing batters) in the list we have prepared to calculate income inequality, then equally space $\frac{1}{N}$ along the x-axis.
+Here each entry in this normalized list is respective data points for the y-axis of the Lorenz plot.
+In the same way, if there are $N$ number of tagged numbers (representing batters) in the list we have prepared to calculate income inequality, then equally spaced by $\frac{1}{N}$ along the x-axis.
 Thus, the cumulative sum along the x-axis will also be 1. \item Plot the required Lorenz plot with above x and y-axis data.
 Now, as depicted in Section II, we have calculated the corresponding Gini and the Kolkata index from this Lorenz plot. \end{itemize}

-Following the above process, we have calculated the Gini and the Kolkata index for each of the 18 IPL seasons played till now and listed in the Table \ref{Table1} given in the Appendix.
+Following the above process, we have calculated the Gini and Kolkata index for each of the 18 IPL seasons played till now and listed in the Table \ref{Table1} given in the Appendix.
 The same has been plotted in Fig.\ref{fig2}.
 In this plot, the blue line represents the Gini index representing income inequality.
 It has been indicated by $g_{inc}$.
-The blue square points represents the value of the Gini index for corresponding IPL sessions given along the x-axis.
-The brown line represents the same for the Kolkata index related with income inequality.
+The blue square points represent the value of the Gini index for the corresponding IPL sessions given along the x-axis.
+The brown line represents the same for the Kolkata index related to the income inequality.
 Next, we shall concentrate on the calculation of wealth inequality.